-- Genotypic variations (NDWI, NDVI, and %GC) were recorded among the genotypes due to their wide genetic background, at tillering and late-jointing stages mostly, but rarely at the after-emergence stage. - \succ Significant relationships (R2: 46%-95%) provide the possibility of using the estimated parameters (%GC_PVI, NDVI, and NDWI) as an indirect selection tool. - > Some challenges included are: - Image resolution - Interval between dates of aerial and field data collected; more than +/-2 days. - Over or under estimation of % GC (using PVI, and digital photos) may be due to different sections of the plot captured for analysis, especially under Rainfed fields. - Lack of yield data due to hailstorm damage.
+- Genotypic variations (NDVI, and %GC) were recorded among the genotypes due to their wide genetic background, especially at tillering and late-jointing stages mostly, but rarely at the after-emergence stage. - > Significant relationships R2: 46%-95%) provide the possibility of using the estimated parameters (%GC_PVI, NDVI) as an indirect tool to screen large numbers of wheat genotypes. - Some challenges included are: - Image resolution - Interval between dates of aerial and field data collected; more than \pm days. - Over or under estimation of % GC (using PVI, and digital) photos) may be due to different sections of the plot captured for analysis, especially under Rainfed fields. - Lack of yield data due to hailstorm damage.